turbot/steampipe-plugin-azure/docs/tables/azure_mysql_flexible_server.md

 ```

 ### List server configuration details
+Explore the configuration details of your servers on Azure's MySQL Flexible Server.
+This can be useful to understand and manage the properties of your servers, such as identifying any unusual settings that may impact your server's performance.
 **Note:** `Flexible Server configurations` is the same as `Server parameters` as shown in Azure MySQL Flexible Server console

 ```sql
 select